 16. GOLAN HEIGHTS

-Golan Heights is a plateau in the far northeast of Israel on the borders with Syria and Jordan.
+Golan Heights is a plateau in the far northeast of Israel on the borders of Syria and Jordan.
 The plateau provides some of the most eye-catching and dramatic views in Israel.

-A trip to Golan Heights takes only two-hour drive takes from Tel Aviv.
+A trip to Golan Heights takes only a two-hour drive takes from Tel Aviv.

 Next on the list of the best day trips from Tel Aviv is ancient Petra in Jordan.
 Yes, it is possible to visit Petra from Tel Aviv.
 Yes, it is possible to take a day trip from Tel Aviv to Petra.
 Isn’t it a wow?!

-Famous historic city of Petra in Jordan is one of the must-see places on Earth.
-Ancient City of Petra in Jordan is voted as one of the New 7 Wonders of the World.
+The famous historic city of Petra in Jordan is one of the must-see places on Earth.
+The Ancient City of Petra in Jordan is voted as one of the New 7 Wonders of the World.

 Once the capital of mighty Nabatean Kingdom founded on the trading routes between Southern Arabia, Damascus, Egypt, Mesopotamia, Babylon, and the Mediterranean Sea, today is a famed World Heritage site in Jordan.
 Petra’s Treasury and Monastery are architectural masterpieces everyone should see in their lifetime.

-If you are short with time but you want to visit Petra in Jordan, you can take a trip from Tel Aviv.
+If you are short of time but you want to visit Petra in Jordan, you can take a trip from Tel Aviv.